dgoldstein0/dotfiles/README.md

 - ssh access to my github repos is needed.
 Which is a bit of a circular dep.
 After cloning the repo and setting up ssh_agent.sh as described above, set up .ssh/id_rsa and then run `ssh-add`.
 - http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html may come in handy

+## Windows Subsystem for Linux issues

+Tried this with Ubuntu 16.04; seems to have the same ssh-agent issue as standard windows so `source ~/settings_files/ssh_agent.ssh` in .bashrc was also needed.

 ## Vim plugins

 I'm using pathogen as my package manager and installing each plugin (including pathogen) as a submodule.